teticio/openai-proxy/README.md

 ```

 This will create
-- A Lambda function to proxy calls to the OpenAI API per staging account (dev, prod).
+- A streaming Lambda function URL to proxy calls to the OpenAI API per staging account (dev, prod).
 - A Lambda function to set usage limits and flush the cache per staging account (dev, prod).
 - A DynamoDB table to store usage and limits.
 - An optional ElastiCache Memcached cluster to cache OpenAI API responses.